-The file menu allows you to load, save and export projects, import MIDI files and Hydrogen files.
-You can also save new versions of your song.
+The file menu allows you to load, save, and export projects and import MIDI files and Hydrogen files.

 New creates a new project

 New from template creates a new project from a selected template